Reporting a Concern

 This form is one way that you can share concerns about a faculty member.
 If you prefer to discuss your concern in person, please email firstname.lastname@example.org or call (203) 785-2101.

 If you have immediate concerns about your safety please contact Yale Police at (203) 432-4400.

 You may submit a complaint anonymously, but, if you do so, we will not be able to contact you to request any additional details that may be needed for a full investigation.
 In addition, Yale cannot impose discipline based on unverified anonymous complaints.

 Yale prohibits retaliation against persons who, in good faith, report alleged violations of Yale policy or the law.

-This site is maintained by a third party company for the purpose of gathering information regarding potential violations of the Standards of Business Conduct at Yale University.
+This site is maintained by a third party company for the purpose of gathering information regarding potential violations of the Institutional Standards of Conduct at Yale University.

 You may also report such potential violations by calling the Yale University Hotline at 1-877-360-YALE (1-877-360-9253).
 This toll-free number is staffed by live operators 24 hours a day, 7 days a week.